Recognise the Impacts of Change - Understand as a change manager how to help your organisation manage change

 Change happens in different ways depending on the circumstances.

-We open with a discussion of the different types of change and the effects change may have on different people.
+We'll open with a discussion of the different types of change and the effect change may have on different people.

 The Impact of Change

 Does change affect everyone in the same way?

 One of the reasons that change is so difficult is because all of us are pattern making machines.

 Without patterns, we become uncertain and anxious.

 Any change will create uncertainty and a desire to stick with what we know.

 An opportunity to review the changes that are happening in your organisation.

 We use the change transition curve to identify the stages people go through when an unexpected change happens to them.